wday0507/FPL-Portfolio-Optimisation/README.md

 # Data Sources & Cleaning #

 The data source for this project is a collection of dataframes from GitHub user "vaastav", who has compiled comprehensive FPL datasets for each season.
 These datasets contain detailed gameweek statistics for every player, including total points, goals, assists, minutes played, and more.
+The dataset from each season contains c500 players for 38 gameweeks (c.20,000 rows total).
 I use data from the 2017/18 season through to 2023/24.
 To tailor the data for my analysis, several cleaning and preprocessing steps were required.
 Key challenges included:
 - Inconsistent player names across seasons, e.g. name changes "Heung-Min Son" --> "Son Heung-min" makes it hard to track player perfomance over time
 - The dataframes from earlier seasons did not have team names, only opponent team number, this required considerable remapping